Esri/arcgis-runtime-samples-android/java/create-save-map/README.md

 ## Use case

-Maps can be created programatically in code and then serialized and saved as an ArcGIS `web map`.
+Maps can be created programmatically in code and then serialized and saved as an ArcGIS `web map`.
 A `web map` can be shared with others and opened in various applications and APIs throughout the platform, such as ArcGIS Pro, ArcGIS Online, the JavaScript API, Collector, and Explorer.

 ## How to use the sample